 It is possible for same sex couples to apply to the HSE to foster a child.
 If you are interested in fostering, you should contact your Local Fostering Office in the HSE.
 (Links).
 The Irish Foster Care Association can also help with any enquiries you might have around fostering a child.
 See www.ifca.ie

 Information and Support for LGBT Parents and their Children

-There are 2 websites which provide legal and policy information for same sex parents and those planning parenthood.
-The Gay and Lesbian Equality Network's (GLEN) website provides information on the main issues in relation to family formation and the lack of legal recognition of same sex parenting in Ireland.
-Also Treoir, an organisation which provides information for unmarried parents,has just launched a section on their website for LGBT parents, which provides legal information on a range of issues from guardianship to parental leave.
+Treoir, an organisation which provides information for unmarried parents,has also a section on their website for LGBT parents, which provides legal information on a range of issues from guardianship to parental leave.
 See useful links on this page.

 To get an insight into the experiences and issues facing children of LGBT parents, Marriage Equality’s Voices of Children report, outlines the findings of a consultation with a same group of adult children with lesbian parents.
 While the experiences of LGBT Parents and those planning parenthood are documented in the first study of its kind undertaken in Ireland, The LGBT Parenthood Study.
 See useful documents on this page.